Guidelines and Policies

 Submit a Manuscript

-Research on Biomedical Engineering uses ScholarOne Manuscripts for paper submission and peer review.
+Research on Biomedical Engineering uses Springer Editorial Manager for paper submission and peer review.

-You will need an User ID and a Password.
-If you are not already registered, you can register by clicking on the New User / Register here on the login screen and following the on-screen instructions.
+You will need a Username and a Password.
+If you are not already registered, you can register by clicking on the Register Now on the login screen and following the on-screen instructions.

 You may like to have the original electronic file available so that you can copy and paste the title and abstract into the required fields.

-RBE does not charge for submission, processing or publication of manuscripts.
+RBE does not charge for submission, processing, or publication of manuscripts (see Open Access Choice).

 Papers submitted to RBE will be screened for plagiarism using electronic detection tools.

-Manuscripts leading to plagiarism or self-plagiarism will be immediately reject.
+Manuscripts leading to plagiarism or self-plagiarism will be immediately rejected.

 Instructions to Authors

-Research on Biomedical Engineering encourages submissions of Original articles, Reviews, Technical communications and Letters to the editor, written in English.
+Research on Biomedical Engineering encourages submissions of Original research articles, Reviews, and Technical communications, written in English.

 These articles describe significant methods and results of original research and developments in the area.

-Review articles should cover themes that are relevant to the area, describing the state of the art with a critical view of recent developments and/or introducing original points of view : they should not be limited to a review of the literature.
-The submission of this type of article must be made upon invitation or previous consult to the Editor-in-Chief.
+Review articles should cover themes that are relevant to the area, describing state of the art with a critical view of recent developments and/or introducing original points of view - they should not be limited to a review of the literature.

-Technical communications are considered important tools for disseminating ingenious solutions for design, maintenance, experimental techniques and applied informatics.
-While not considered as a full scientific article, a technical communication allows readers to benefit from the ingenuity and creativity of the authors.
+Technical communications are important tools for disseminating ingenious solutions for design, maintenance, and experimental techniques.
+While not considered as a full scientific article, technical communications allow readers to benefit from the ingenuity and creativity of the authors.

-Manuscripts submitted in the first three categories (Original Articles, Reviews and Technical Communications) are reviewed by at least two expert consultants, chosen by the associate editor appointed for each article.
+All manuscripts are reviewed by at least two expert consultants, chosen by the Associate Editor appointed for each article.
 In addition to the reviewers, the Editor may issue comments and criticism regarding the style and/or the content of the manuscript.

-Upon submission of the revised manuscript, authors must provide responses to all of the reviewers´ and editor’s comments and recommendations on a point-to-point basis.
+Upon submission of the revised manuscript, authors must respond to all of the reviewers´ and editor’s comments and recommendations on a point-to-point basis.

 Manuscripts must be submitted in English.